 Margaret Good (FL-72)

 Florida is a swing state with more registered Democrats than Republicans, but due to Republican gerrymandering, the state Senate and House are controlled by Republicans, and only 11 of Florida’s 27 Congressional seats are held by Democrats.
 In 2010, Florida voters passed a constitutional amendment to curb gerrymandering.
-The amendment has survived court challenges and the courts required new maps to be drawn.
-2018 is the first year that the new, more fairly drawn maps will be in effect.
+The amendment has survived court challenges and the courts required new maps to be drawn in the Senate, but the House is still badly gerrymandered.

 HISTORY OF THE SEAT